aspnet/SignalR/specs/HubProtocol.md

 ## Completion and Results

 A Invocation is only considered completed when the `Completion` message is recevied.
 Receiving **any** message using the same `Invocation ID` after a `Completion` message has been received for that invocation is considered a protocol error and the recipient should immediately terminate the connection.
 For non-streamed results, it is up to the Callee whether to encode the result in a separate `Result` message, or within the `Completion` message.

+It is a protocol error for a Caller to send a `Result` or `Completion` message in response to a Non-Blocking Invocation (see "Non-Blocking Invocations" above)

 ## Examples